Skip to main content

 Undo Variable Tricks

-Now the assignments are easier to identify but the meaning of variables and function arguments are still hard to understand, let's fix that by undoing a couple of variable tricks.
+Now the assignments are easier to identify but the meaning of variables and function arguments are still hard to understand.
+Let’s fix that by undoing a couple of variable tricks.

 To undo this we are going to introduce a new instrs variable and rename b to code.
+We’ll also rename l to len.
+This variable contains a value that is close to the number of bytecodes.

-By declaring l in the body we can remove it from the function argument's list, we did this as a trick to avoid the need to declare it with let or const, saving some bytes and the need for a function body.
+By declaring l in the body we can remove it from the function argument’s list.
+We did this as a trick to avoid the need to declare it with let or const, saving some bytes and the need for a function body.

-Our compiler function expects a single argument with the code, l is there for us to use since we don't expect the caller to provide any value for it.
+The trick works by adding unused arguments at the end of the function argument list and using them as local variables.
+Our compiler function expects a single argument with the code; l is there for us to use since we don’t expect the caller to provide any value for it.

-Here's the code without this tricks:
+Here’s the code without this trick:

 let c3 = (code) => {